Betterment/with_transactional_lock/README.md

 doing and your new state-of-the-world is visible to others.

-Additionally, this gem does not use a try-based approach to lock acquisition which has these properties:

-* it will wait until the lock can be acquired instead of immediately returning false and forcing the application code to have to retry
-* it will wait in line or the lock, so you get fairness in the acquisition sequence
+Additionally, this gem does not use a try-based approach to lock acquisition.
+It will wait until the lock can be acquired instead of immediately returning false and forcing the application code manage retry behavior.
+Additionally, by waiting in line for locks that cannot be immediately acquired, you get fairness in the acquisition sequence.

 In contrast, when using a try-based strategy your ability to acquire a lock can get worse at higher levels of concurrency.
 You may spend